-▷ Synchronous external abort on a translation table walk.
+Synchronous external abort on a translation table walk.
+These are external aborts (that come from the system not from the MMU) that h

 These are external aborts (that come from the system not from the MMU) that happen due to accesses that the MMU generated.
 For example, if the next-level table field pointed to an address for which there was no memory or device, the system-on-chip would return a fault to the processor.